 Location: Hiking Trails

-In fairytales forests are often spaces of loss and abandonment (Hansel and Gretel get lost in the woods; Little Red Riding Hood meets a wolf there) but they are also spaces of sustenance and support where protagonists are tested and endure and overcome.
-Similarly, with Four Bridges Hersh intersperses light, airy and playful interludes with sober passages and subject matter, as he draws upon the voices of our collective past to explore our shared human experience.
+Four Bridges is organized around a familiar plot motif in folklore: a journey through a forest.
+“In fairytales, forests are often spaces of loss and abandonment—Hansel and Gretel get lost in the woods; Little Red Riding Hood meets a wolf there,” said Montalvo’s Lucas Artists Program Curator Donna Conwell.
+“But they are also spaces of sustenance and support where protagonists are tested and endure and overcome.
+Combining instrumental music, the voices and tinkling laughter of a children’s choir, field recordings, audio clips from archival sources, and readings of poetry and prose, Four Bridges intersperses light, airy and playful interludes with sober passages and subject matter to explore the richly textured experience of our own human journey, through literal, mythical, and figurative forests.”

 Some of Four Bridges’s most compelling audio material features the voices of victims of political and social injustice: Holocaust survivor Renee Firestone recounts her imprisonment in Auschwitz; Japanese American Masamizu Kitajima describes how his childhood came to an end after his father was forced to relocate to a WWII internment camp; and poet Garrett Hongo reads poetry by anonymous Chinese immigrants, who memorialize their detainment on Angels Island through verses they inscribed on Immigration Station walls.
 Commenting on this subject matter in her curatorial statement for the work, Conwell reflects on the extent to which “these voices from the past demonstrate how the politics of mobility are always entangled in the politics of difference; an observation that continues to resonate in the current moment.”